TRISTAN TANDBERG

 LEGO Instruction

-If your body were a car, the yoga studio would be the car repair shop.
-They’ll do a stress test, work on your hamstrings, increase your circulation, and fix you up.
-When you’re done, you’ll be road-worthy again—ready to deal with life’s potholes: energy tolls, getting cut off by a coworker, and roads getting closed down because of construction.
-The studios will charge you an arm and a leg, but it will be more through stretches than money.
+If your body were a car, yoga studios would be the repair shops.
+They’ll run a stress test, fine tune your core, increase your circulation, and fix you up.
+When you’re done, you’ll be road-worthy again—ready to deal with life’s potholes, sudden stops, long miles, energy tolls, getting cut off by a coworker, and detours caused by construction.

 To help people grasp the concept of unity in yoga, I often use LEGOs as a visual aid.
 The many similarities between yoga and LEGOs make it an accessible and relatable way to learn and understand the practice.